Thursday, April 23rd, 2026

 Breakfast and Nature Journaling 8:00-9:00 am

-After breakfast, we invite you to take your journal and coffee/tea out on the porch of the lodge, sit in a rocking chair and quietly soak in the spring birdsongs of our flying friends as they joyfully sing the world awake.
+After breakfast, we invite you to take your journal and coffee/tea out on the land and quietly soak in the spring birdsongs of our flying friends as they joyfully sing the world awake.
 Or, perhaps you wander into the forest and nestle against Grandma Oak, as you rest in stillness and observe the morning rhythms of the natural world.
 The practice of nature journaling allows one to commune with nature in a creative way, expressing your inner thoughts through sketching, poetry, and reflection.

 Morning Circle 9:00-9:30 AM